The creation of the mask

 Several threaded grommets were attached to the inside of the mask where it would be bolted onto the frame.

 The mask was spray painted with a glossy white paint that had been left behind from someone else's Clonetrooper costume project.

 A fine black mesh was glued onto three metal wire frames that were made to fit behind the eyes and mouth.

 I decided to cut the mouth open instead of painting it on since this would let more air through while also working as an extra view-hole for seeing the floor and low objects.

 The main structure of the frame was made from a couple of aluminum tubes that were shaped to go around my chest and shoulders, and to form the outline of the head.

 The upper tube was also attached to the polystyrene padding from a bicycle helmet that would hold the frame in place against my head.

-Having run out of aluminum tubing, I had to snag a few additional tubes from my clothes drying rack to bend them into the shape that the mask would bolt onto.
+Having run out of aluminum tubing, I had to snag a few additional tubes from my clothes drying rack to bend them into the frame that the mask would be bolted onto.

 The mask frame was attached to the main frame by screwing it onto the top of the helmet and an additional tube for the front of the neck.

 Two smaller tubes were later added to the sides of the frame to prevent the mask from wobbling around sideways.